 - Butter – I always use unsalted butter in my cooking and baking to control the sodium content.

-- Onions – You can use white, yellow, or sweet onions.
+- Onions and Garlic – You can use white, yellow, or sweet onions.
 In addition, you will need some whole garlic cloves.

 - Mushrooms – I used a combination of button and cremini mushrooms.
 You can use one or the other, as I did.
 In addition, any wild mushroom is good to use in this recipe.

-- Alcohol – Brandy is used to deglaze the pan.
+- Alcohol – Brandy is key to deglaze the pan.
 A dry red wine or cognac will also work.
-If you do not drink alcohol, you can use beef stock, water or skip it,
+If you do not drink alcohol, you can use beef stock, water or skip it.

-- Herbs – Fresh parsley and bay leaves are used in the sauce.
+- Herbs – Fresh parsley and bay leaves is what I use in the sauce.
 I used extra parsley for garnish.

 - Mustard – Coarse ground or whole mustard is best to use.
 Substitute with Dijon mustard.